 The Kenya Project

 In 2021, Freddie first went to Kenya with the intention of learning East-African music.
-Fast-forward to the present, and a full charity album project has emerged.
+Fast-forward to the present, and a full album project is underway.

-The main styles concerned are Congolese rhumba, benga, mwanzele, and contemporary styles such as gengetone.
-Guided by leading drummer and teacher, Sage, Freddie has gained experience studying from and playing with bands across Nairobi.
+The main genres on the album are rhumba, benga, mwanzele, and contemporary styles such as gengetone.
+Guided by leading drummer and teacher, Sage, Freddie has studied and played with bands across Nairobi and the country as a whole.

-Freddie would like to give a special mention to Mzee Tabu Osusa, a pioneering researcher in modern Kenyan music.
-His luminary book, Shades of Benga, is an endless source of information.
+Freddie would like to give a special mention to Tabu Osusa, a pioneering researcher and producer of modern Kenyan music.
+His seminal book, Shades of Benga, is an endless source of information.
 Without Mr Osusa’s mentorship, and the support provided by his not-for-profit label Ketebul Music - to which Freddie is signed - the project would not be possible.

 The Kenyan grass-roots music industry is fragile, and it is vitally important that all artists involved are paid, recognised, and promoted appropriately.
 Freddie is working closely with Ketebul Music to ensure this.